What is Endometriosis?

 What are the Symptoms of Endometriosis?

-The most common symptoms of endometriosis are pain and infertility.
-Other common symptoms of endometriosis include:
+The most common effects of Endometriosis are pain and infertility.
+Common symptoms include:

-- Painful or even debilitating menstrual cramps, which may get worse over time;
+- Painful or debilitating menstrual cramps, which may worsen over time;

 - Pain during or after sex;